 Over the years London has become one of the most vibrant cities in the World.
 It has grown from a small iron age settlement on the banks of the river Thames, to a vast commercial city, with some of the world's renown architecture, as well as keeping with traditions of its past alive.

 The making of London was mainly due to the Roman invasion of Britain by Claudius in 43 AD.
-Their first Capital City was Colchester.
-London's main attraction for the Romans was the River Thames, as this was where their capital city was strategically best placed for trading with the Roman Empire, it was called in Roman times the centre of commerce.
+Their first capital city however was Colchester in Essex.
+London's main attraction for the Romans was the River Thames, which made it the best placed in Britain for trading with the rest of the Roman Empire.
+London or Londinium as it was known in Roman times became the centre of commerce and trade.

 For people visiting London for the first time it must be one of bewilderment, from seeing Londonís vast array of streets, laid without design or forethought.
 London was not planned; it has evolved, with each generation leaving its own footprint on the ever-changing face of London.

 Londoners and visitorsí alike might think they already have a good knowledge of London; however there are still many curiosities and unknown corners which are hidden secretly away, waiting to be discovered, behind the maze of a commercialised city which has now developed before us in recent years.

 Almost every time a new building development takes place archaeologist have a dig down to Roman levels and quite often make some startling discoveries.
 Many of these can be seen in the Museum of London, thanks to some of these discoveries we now know where the Great Forum of Roman London was built and where the Roman Amphitheatre had once stood.
 The giant CrossRail tunnels now being dug deep below the surface of London, have revealed many Roman graves and plague pits.